Software-Improvement-Group/sigridci/docs/azure-devops.md

 - You have a [Sigrid](https://sigrid-says.com) user account.
 - You have created an [authentication token for using Sigrid CI](authentication-tokens.md).
-- [Python 3.7 or higher](https://www.python.org) needs to be available in the CI environment.
-The client script for Sigrid CI is based on Python.
+- [Python 3.7 or higher](https://www.python.org) needs to be available in the CI environment if you do not use the [Docker image](https://hub.docker.com/r/softwareimprovementgroup/sigridci) published by SIG.
+The client scripts for Sigrid CI are based on Python.
 - The examples assume [Git](https://git-scm.com) is available on your Azure DevOps environment.

 ## On-boarding your system to Sigrid